lockss/lockss-rtd-manual/docs/troubleshooting/k3s.rst

 Troubleshooting the K3s Installer
 ---------------------------------

-The LOCKSS Installer's :program:`install-k3s` script installs K3s by executing `Rancher's official K3s installer <https://get.k3s.io/>`_ after making sure many firewall and DNS issues are resolved [#fninstallk3s]_.
+The LOCKSS Installer's :program:`install-lockss` script installs K3s by executing Rancher's official K3s Installer from https://get.k3s.io/, after making sure many firewall and DNS issues are resolved [#fninstallk3s]_.
 However, the installer can still run into issues and fail.
 Some of the error messages you might encounter are documented below, but you may need to refer to the official `K3s documentation <https://rancher.com/docs/k3s/latest/en/>`_ or use a search engine to look up the specific error message.

 Failed to apply container_runtime_exec_t
 ========================================